Weight Loss

 A microdose of semaglutide is generally any weekly dose below the FDA-approved starter dose of 0.25 mg.
 In practice, compounded microdose semaglutide protocols typically fall in the range of 0.05 mg to 0.20 mg per week, with some patients beginning as low as 0.025 mg.
 The standard semaglutide protocol used in Wegovy and Ozempic starts at 0.25 mg weekly and titrates up to a maintenance range of 1.7 mg to 2.4 mg weekly.
 A microdose sits well below that starter dose and often stays there.

 The term itself is not defined by the FDA.
-It is a clinical convention that emerged from compounding pharmacy practice and from providers who wanted a gentler entry point for sensitive patients or a maintenance option for patients who had already reached their weight-loss goals.
+It is a clinical convention that emerged from compounding pharmacy practice and from providers who wanted a lower-dose entry point for sensitive patients or a maintenance option for patients who had already reached their weight-loss goals.

 Standard Dose vs Microdose Side by Side